 sea salt (I use this one)

 Cut the cauli into florets and peel the garlic cloves, leaving them whole.
 Put an inch of water into a large pan and bring to the boil.
 Put in the cauli florets and garlic and cook till tender, approx 10 minutes.
+Alternatively steam the florets until tender.
 Drain, then put the cauli and garlic back into the pan or alternatively into the food processor with the S blade.
 Add the duck fat and whizz in the processor or with a hand blender for a short time until you have lovely silky mash.
 Add salt to taste.